Jason Raize: Career

-He also voiced Denahi in the 2003 Disney animated feature Brother Bear before his death.Sheila Norman-Culp, "Disney Scores with the Entire Family in latest animation, 'Brother Bear' ", Associated Press, printed in Southern Illinoisan on October 30, 2003.
+He also voiced Denahi in the 2003 Disney animated feature Brother Bear before his death.

 Death

 In 2003, Raize moved to Australia without his family's knowledge to rethink his career path.
 Sarah MacArthur, his mother, said "[Jason] needed to step back and catch his breath.
 I don't think he had figured it out yet [what to do next]".
-He took a job working as a general hand at a stud farm in Yass, New South Wales called Hardwicke Stud, owned by Olympic gold medalist Lawrence Morgan.
+He worked as a general hand at a stud farm in Yass, New South Wales called Hardwicke Stud, owned by Olympic gold medalist Lawrence Morgan.
 This was also a place where he had friends whom he met while filming there in 2001.

 Raize was last seen alive at 10:30 am on February 2, 2004.
-A missing person's report was filed the following day, as his friends had become increasingly concerned by his absence.
+A missing person's report was filed the following day, as his absence had made his friends increasingly concerned.
 Raize's body was found at 11:15 am on February 7.
-He had hung himself in a shed on the property.
+He had hanged himself in a shed on the property.